 Let’s start by discussing our top three RV basement storage solutions.
-These are all products we use in our own little home-on-wheels, and they have served us very well over the years.
+These are all products we use in our own little home-on-wheels.
+They have served us very well over the years.

 MORryde Sliding Cargo Tray

 One great way to organize your RV is with the MORryde Sliding Cargo Tray.
-This slide tray is mounted to the walls of your storage bay and slides in and out, providing you with a large drawer-like shelf that holds all of your things and making it easy to reach things in the far back of the basement.
+This slide tray is mounted to the walls of your storage bay.
+It slides in and out, providing you with a large drawer-like shelf that holds all of your things.
+Making it easy to reach things in the far back of the basement.

 - Pros: comes in a variety of sizes; large 800lb capacity; carpet or plastic flooring; easy installation

 - Cons: requires screwing into the RV floor.
 It also takes away some of your storage area since there has to be room for the travel to roll in and out.